-In the middle panel of Table 1, we describe hospital size by financial measures.
+In panel B of table 9.1, we describe hospital size by financial measures.
 Across all points in the distribution, NFP hospitals have the greatest amount of both fixed and total assets, followed by FP and then government hospitals.
-NFP hospitals at the median and the 75th percentile generate more net patient revenue than their FP counterparts, though at the 25th percentile, net revenues of NFP hospitals lagged the FPs.
+NFP hospitals at the median and the 75th percentile generate more net patient revenue than their FP counterparts, though at the 25th percentile, net revenues of NFP hospitals lagged behind those of the FPs.
 Revenues of government hospitals are the lowest of the three types.
 Kruskal-Wallis tests for each of the variables presented in the middle panel rejected the null of equal distributions at the 0.01 level.